mrmccormack/tabris-gitbook/README.md

-# Tabris.js: A Gentle Introduction
+# Tabris.js: A Gentle Introduction narrow

 ## Introduction

 > Tabris.js is a mobile framework that lets you develop apps for iOS, Android and Windows from a single code base written entirely in JavaScript or TypeScript and JSX.

 _A Gentle Introduction to Tabris.js_ will let you explore and learn Tabris.js

 ## First Steps {#first-steps}